LoganTML/LoganTML/README.md

 ## About Me

-I'm a U2 honours software engineering student passionate about developing creative and innovative solutions.
-I enjoy working in a team and collaborating on projects, especially during hackathons.
+I'm a U2 honours software engineering student passionate about developing creative and innovative solutions to problems.
+I enjoy working in a team and collaborating on projects.

 ## Projects